The Wingate test is a 30-second, all-out sprint on a cycle ergometer (think spin bike or stationary cycle) against a weighted braking resistance.

-Anaerobic Peak Power is a measurement (Watts) of the highest mechanical power generated during any three-to-five-second interval of the test.
+PP is a measurement (Watts) of the highest mechanical load generated during any three-to-five-second interval of the test.

-To find Relative Peak Power (W/kg), divide peak power (PP) by body mass (kg).
+To find RPP (W/kg), divide PP by body mass (kg).

-Anaerobic Capacity is the total amount of work completed during the Wingate.
-It is expressed in kilo-gram joules (1 kg-m = 9.804 J). and a product of combining each five-second peak power output interval.
+AC is the total amount of work completed during the test.
+It is expressed in kilo-gram joules (1 kg-m = 9.804 J). and a product of combining each five-second PP output interval.

-Anaerobic Fatigue is calculated by subtracting the highest and lowest five-second power outputs; then dividing the result by the highest peak power.
-By multiplying the answer with 100, the metric is represented as a percentage.
+AF is calculated by subtracting the highest and lowest five-second outputs; then dividing the result by the highest PP. By multiplying the answer with 100, the metric is represented as a percentage.

-The rationale behind the anaylitcs is that athletes need to know how fast their muscles can generate power (watts), but also how fast the body’s aerobic or anaerobic energy system can contribute to that power output (seconds).
-Thie Wingate is a great way to test current fitness level and measure improvement over time.
+The rationale behind the analytics is that athletes need to know how fast their muscles can generate maximal power outputs, but also how fast the body’s aerobic or anaerobic energy system can contribute to that output (seconds).
+It is a great way to test current fitness levels and measure improvement over time.

-Anaerobic power reflects an athletes ability to produce mechanical energy from physiological pathways containing glycogen (lactate) and phosphocreatine (ATP-PCr).
+Anaerobic energy production reflects an athlete’s ability to produce mechanical energy from physiological pathways containing glycogen (lactate) and phosphocreatine (ATP-PCr).

 The Wingate test is not so much about lactate production, but the ability to produce energy via phosphocreatine and adenosine triphosphate (ATP).

 The anaerobic energy system is often referred to as the phosphagen system because it depends on a fast breakdown of ATP with the concomitant release of phosphate (the PCr) to generate energy.
-This system has a limited capacity, but it can be quite powerful.
+This system has a limited capacity in athletes, but it can be quite powerful.

 So when an activity lasts longer than about two minutes, there are insufficient amounts of PCr to supply the required amount of ATP.

-The limited range has led to sport scientists that widely implementd a 30-sec Wingate, to other that have lengthened the duration to 60-sec or even 120-sec.
+The limited range has led to sports scientists widely implemented a 30-sec version, to others that have lengthened the duration to 60-sec or even 120-sec.

-Short sprints rely almost exclusively on anaerobic pathways, and this has led to speculation that a greater performance on the Wingate test can ultimately predict event-specific success.
+Short sprints rely almost exclusively on anaerobic pathways, and this has led studies to speculate that a better result on the test can ultimately predict event-specific success.

 …the effects of caffeine on a maximal anaerobic exercise protocol using the 90‐s Wingate Test.
 This study suggests an ergogenic effect of caffeine for those who regularly consume caffeine but not for those who do not.
 These results imply a possible learning effect for caffeine…Kevin Ogden, et al